HarshSharma20503/Employee-Record-Management-System/README.md

 - Viewing all employees' records (present)
 - Viewing employees' record history (all)

+## Data Structure Used

+Two main data structures are utilized in this project:

+1. **Trie**: Used for efficient searching and retrieval of employee records based on keywords.

+2. **AVL Tree**: Used for maintaining a balanced binary search tree for efficient insertion, deletion, and modification of employee records.

 ## How to Run

 1. Clone or download the project repository.